Bozrem/SmartBen/Docs/SOFTWARE.md

 Web Interface to update the alarms widget on upcoming and current alarms

 ## Web Interface
-Upon boot, a script (~/.xinitrc) enables both hosting the local web server, and launching Chromium to Kiosk mode to display it.
-The interface uses the React framework to render individual independent widgets on a single dashboard\
+Upon boot, script ~/.xinitrc launches both the local web server and Chromium in Kiosk mode to display the dashboard\
-This functionality is a work in progress, as I've never dealt with web development before
+A WebSocket server, using Express and ws, handles real-time communication between the backend and React frontend.
+It broadcasts updates to the widgets when events occur in the system\
+The React application renders the widgets out on the dashboadrd.
+The widgets subscribe to the WebSocket server for updates.
+### Widgets
+Built as React components
+#### Clock
+Displays an updating digital clock with seconds, with a small am/pm next to it as well as date information below
+#### Weather
+Displays a small (100 by 100?) image or gif to represent the current weather, as well as temperature or other information below. //TODO find an online API where I can get this info
+#### Alarm
+Displays upcoming alarms and will blink something when an alarm is currently going off
+#### Calendar
+Syncs with Google Calendar to display my upcoming events
+#### Status
+Displays the status as a series of icons.
+Things like WiFi connectivity, Bluetooth, Volume, Google Assistant Status, etc.

 ## Services
 Either periodic or constantly running